-Update September 2019: It’s ten years since I first braved this subject, expecting a snowstorm of protest.
+Update September 2020: It’s been over ten years since I first braved this subject, expecting a snowstorm of protest.
 Instead, year after year more join in, like Julia who tweeted me, “@MartinSLewis, finally took your advice and told my family I can’t afford Christmas presents.
 What a weight off my mind.
 Thank you.”

 One year even the Archbishop of Canterbury supported this stance on my TV show.
 So why not speak to family and friends, or send them a link to this blog and say you agree?
 Then stop sending gifts, and do a pre-Nupp or Secret Santa.
 If you feel an urge to splurge on tat, buy a charity gift instead.